Clydeew/Clydeew/README.md

 <div align="center">

-*I design the architecture.
+*Design the architecture.
 Train the model.
 Ship the system.*
-*Then I do it better the next time.*
+*Then Iterate*

 <br/>